Similar to a quiche, but with lots of sautéed onions and melted cheese, this Vidalia onion pie is one amazing side dish.

 Slice the onions fairly thin.
 The recipe calls for 2 1/2 cups of thin sliced onions.
 This worked out to be 2 large Vidalia onions.

 Sauté the onions with 2 tablespoons of butter over medium low heat.
-I like to have the heat low because I am not wanting to brown and caramelize the onions.
+I like to have the heat low because I am not wanting to brown the onions too much.
 Instead, I just want to cook them and get them tender.

-Cook the onions until they are tender and translucent.
+Cook the onions until they are tender, soft and translucent.
 This should take about 10 minutes or so.
 Make sure to stir them often.